performancecopilot/grafana-pcp/docs/datasources/index.rst

 PCP Vector
 ----------
 The PCP Vector data source shows **live, on-host metrics** from the real-time `pmwebapi`_ interfaces.
-It is intended for individual host, on-demand performance monitoring and includes container support.
+It is intended for an individual host, on-demand performance monitoring, and includes container support.

 PCP bpftrace
 ------------